gc-na/cshellwiki.github.io/wiki/flatpak_english.md

-# [Linux] Bash flatpak uso: Manage and run applications in a sandboxed environment
+# [Linux] C Shell (csh) flatpak uso: Manage applications in a sandboxed environment

 ## Overview
-The `flatpak` command is a tool used to manage and run applications in a sandboxed environment on Linux systems.
-It allows users to install, update, and remove applications that are packaged in a way that isolates them from the rest of the system, enhancing security and compatibility.
+The `flatpak` command is a package management tool that allows users to install, manage, and run applications in a sandboxed environment on Linux systems.
+This ensures that applications are isolated from the rest of the system, enhancing security and compatibility across different distributions.

 ## Usage
 The basic syntax of the `flatpak` command is as follows: